 Figure 9 shows, for men (top row of graphs) and women (bottom row of graphs), the proportions with "adequate" money, health, and time in each of the first three graphs from left to right (labeled M, H, and T) respectively, and then their intersection in the rightmost column of graphs (labeled GLT).
-In all graphs, age in five year groups runs across the horizontal axis.8
+In all graphs, age in five year groups (from 20-24 to 85+) runs across the horizontal axis.

 The different lines in each graph correspond to the 1986, 1992, 1998 and 2005 surveys.
 In general, the results over this twenty year period are very similar.
-Especially at higher ages, some portion of the fluctuations is due to sampling variability.
+Note that especially at higher ages, some portion of the fluctuations is due to sampling variability.

-7 Based on a five-point scale with 1 being "dislike a great deal" and 5 being "enjoy a great deal".
+&lt;sup>8 Based on a five-point scale with 1 being "dislike a great deal" and 5 being "enjoy a great deal".